Vacation Guide for Zion National Park in the Fall

 Zion Scenic Drives in the Fall

-The Zion-Mt.
-Carmel Highway and Tunnel is a must-drive!
+Zion-Mt.
+Carmel Highway – this road and Tunnel is a must-drive!
 The tunnel is 1.1 miles long and the elevation gain is 800 feet.
 Driving along Highway 9 from Zion Canyon to the east entrance is breathtaking!
 Take advantage of the pullouts to stop and take photos, or even take a hike.

-We enjoy driving the Kolob Terrace road that’s accessed west of Springdale in the town of Virgin.
+Kolob Terrace – enjoy time away from the crowds here!
+This road is accessed west of Springdale in the town of Virgin.
 You’ll see a different side of Zion there.

-And the Kolob Canyons section has a five-mile drive that’s also spectacular.
+Kolob Canyons – this five-mile drive is spectacular.
 It’s accessed 40 miles north of Zion Canyon.

 sunrise-near-Mount-Carmel-Tunnel-at-Zion-Photo-Jeepers